DrMarc/slab/docs/sounds.rst

 Calibrating the output
 ^^^^^^^^^^^^^^^^^^^^^^
 Setting the **level** property of a stimulus changes the root-mean-square of the waveform and relative changes are correct (reducing the level attribute by 10 dB will reduce the sound output by the same amount), but the *absolute* intensity is only correct if you calibrate your output.
 The recommended procedure it to set your system volume to maximum, connect the listening hardware (headphone or loudspeaker) and set up a sound level meter.
 Then call :meth:`slab.calibrate`.
 The ``calibrate`` method will play a 1 kHz tone for 5 seconds.
 Note the recorded intensity on the meter and enter it when requested.
 The difference between the tone's level attribute and the recorded level is saved in the class variable ``_calibration_intensity``.
 It is applied to all level calculations so that a sound's level attribute now roughly corresponds to the actual output intensity in dB SPL---'roughly' because your output hardware may not have a flat frequency transfer function (some frequencies play louder than others).
-See :ref:`Filters` for methods to equalize transfer functions.
+See :ref:`Filter` for methods to equalize transfer functions.
 Experiments sometimes require you to play different stimuli at comparable loudness.
 Loudness is the perception of sound intensity and it is difficult to calculate.
-You can use the :meth:`.aweight` method of a sound to filter it so that frequencies are weighted according to the typical human hearing thresholds.
+You can use the :meth:`slab.Sound.aweight` method of a sound to filter it so that frequencies are weighted according to the typical human hearing thresholds.
 This will increase the correspondence between the rms intensity measure returned by the ``level`` attribute and the perceived loudness.
 However, in most cases, controlling relative intensities is sufficient.
 If you do not have a sound level meter, then you can present in dB HL (hearing level).
 For that, measure the hearing threshold of the listener at the frequency or frequencies that are presented in your experiment and play you stimuli at a set level above that threshold.
 You can measure the hearing threshold at one frequency (or for any broadband sound, in fact) with the few lines of code shown at the start of the :ref:`introduction<audiogram>`.

 Plotting and analysis
 ^^^^^^^^^^^^^^^^^^^^^